Orange County Splash Parks and Water Play (including Free Fountains, Splash Pads, Waterslides, and Hotels with Water Features)

 SMALLER SCALE WATER PLAY FOR LOCALS

-- Aliso Viejo Aquatic Center and Pool
+- Aliso Viejo Aquatic Center and Pool with Splash Pad

 - San Clemente Aquatics and Vista Hermosa Sports Park (pictured with green slide above)